Certificate III in Allied Health Assistance

 You will need to be a permanent Australian resident or equivalent.

-Internet: High speed internet such as Broadband or ADSL, T1/T2, fibre optic or cable
+- Internet: High-speed internet such as Broadband or ADSL, T1/T2, fibre optic (Dial-up access is not recommended)

-Windows : Operating system – Windows XP or Vista 7 or above
+- Windows: Operating system – Windows 8 or above

 Certificate III in Allied Health Assistance